Fantasy Baseball Forecaster for July 17-23

 The Chicago White Sox and Los Angeles Angels play just five games apiece, which puts owners who use key players from those teams at a significant disadvantage in a week where 16 other teams play all seven days.
 The White Sox also will face Clayton Kershaw as well as Ian Kennedy and Jason Vargas, making only Jose Abreu, Avisail Garcia and Todd Frazier worthwhile shallow-mixed plays.
 Mike Trout draws the short end of the stick in his first full week since returning from the DL, and only he and Andrelton Simmons are definitively strong starts in shallow-mixed formats.

 Though the Colorado Rockies will play all six games at Colorado's Coors Field, it's the visiting Pittsburgh Pirates who have the slightly better weekly hitting matchups, thanks to their playing an additional game (seven, versus six for the Rockies).
-The Pirates should face at least five right-handed starters and perhaps as many as six, so Josh Bell (15.4 percent owned in ESPN leagues) is a definite start in all formats, especially after he batted .276/.355/.541 in his final month of action preceding the All-Star break.
+The Pirates will face six right-handed starters, so Josh Bell (15.4 percent owned in ESPN leagues) is a definite start in all formats, especially after he batted .276/.355/.541 in his final month of action preceding the All-Star break.
 Adam Frazier also should rebound with a week facing mostly catchers who grade below-average in terms of throwing out baserunners, and Gregory Polanco could recapture his power stroke facing this favorable a schedule.

 Don't sleep on the San Diego Padres, who could provide value for a cheap price with three games at Coors followed by another three against the struggling San Francisco Giants pitching staff.
-The Padres should face either three or four left-handed starters, so Hunter Renfroe, a .325/.400/.625 hitter against lefties owned in just 12.6 percent of ESPN leagues, is well worth the pickup.
+The Padres will face three left-handed starters, so Hunter Renfroe, a .325/.400/.625 hitter against lefties owned in just 12.6 percent of ESPN leagues, is well worth the pickup.

 Though the New York Yankees' hitting rating is a generous one, don't get overzealous with your expectations from them this week, as fatigue isn't something accounted for in the Forecaster formula.
 This team is set to play 11 games in 10 days to begin the second half, beginning with a four-game, July 14-16 weekend series at Boston before quickly heading west for trips in Minnesota (three games) and Seattle (four).
 Aaron Judge, Gary Sanchez and Clint Frazier are all worthy starts, and Starlin Castro is a worthy play if he's activated from the DL before Monday.
 Didi Gregorius is also worth keeping in there, but the remainder of the offense is a bit sketchier in shallow mixed, and the pitching staff could suffer from fatigue by week's end.